ceasermikes002/ceasermikes002/README.md

 ---

 ### 🎧 Fun Fact
-> When I'm not coding, you'll find me vibing to Lana Del Rey, Arctic Monkeys, Tame Impala, Mac DeMarco, The Neighbourhood, and Cigarettes After Sex 🎵
+> When I'm not coding, you'll find me learning about YC and startups or vibing to Lana Del Rey, Arctic Monkeys, The Neighbourhood, Cigarettes After Sex.

 ---